FernandaVRom/RNA-seq_analysis_of_H1_linker_histone_depleted_hESCs/README.md

 ### REQUIRED PACKAGES

-   To successfully run the pipelines, the following packages must be installed:
+   To successfully run the pipelines, the following packages must be loaded:

   - tidyverse
   - limma